-Founded in 2018, Secure Democracy is a 501(c)(3) nonprofit that bills itself as a nonpartisan organization, but has deep ties to left-leaning activists, PACs, and law firms.
-The organization works exclusively on election policy advocacy, and supports expanding early voting, further utilization of mail-in ballot drop boxes, and reducing restrictions on absentee voting.
-The organizations website also states that it supports “Restoring voter eligibility to the thousands of Americans who have returned home from prison but do not have a voice in their communities.”
+Founded in 2018, Secure Democracy is a 501(c)(4) nonprofit that bills itself as a nonpartisan organization, but has deep ties to left-leaning activists, PACs, and law firms.
+The organization works exclusively on election policy advocacy, and supports expanding early voting, further use of mail-in ballot drop boxes, and reducing restrictions on absentee voting.
+The organization’s website also states that it supports “Restoring voter eligibility to the thousands of Americans who have returned home from prison but do not have a voice in their communities.”

 Board of Directors

 Though they are not mentioned on the organization’s leadership webpage, the organization is led by a board of directors with a history of work in left-leaning activism.

 President Heather Smith previously spent 14 years working at Rock the Vote, a left-leaning organizing group, serving as President and on the board of directors.
 She also spent five years working as an organizer at the Green Corps, a left-leaning environmentalist organization.

 Secretary Michael Silberman worked for five years as the global director of the digital mobilization lab at Greenpeace, a radical left-wing environmentalist group, and worked as a national meetup director for Howard Dean’s campaign in the 2004 Democratic primary.

 Treasurer Brianna Cayo Cotter is also a senior vice president at Viacom, the national media conglomerate which owns CBS, MTV, and other large television channels, and has previously worked for Change.org and the Rainforest Action Network, a left-leaning environmentalist group.